Alegria, Cebu: Economy

 The formal extraction of oil and gas reserves from the Alegria Oil Field Polyard-3 Well in Barangay Montpeller would generate numerous job opportunities and income for residents, neighboring towns and the entire Cebu province.

 Extracted oil will be sold to power plants at US$70 per barrel with a current production of 200 to 300 barrels per day, as told by Country Manager Edgar Benedict Cutiongco of China International Mining and Petroleum Company Inc. (CIMP), the service contractor of the oil extraction project.
 The Municipal government will receive an 18% income share coming from the 60% allotted to the National Government, while 14% will go to Barangay Montpeller and 8% to the Provincial Government.

 Tourism

 The municipality of Alegria launched the Kawayan Festival on 2 December 2006, in time for the annual town fiesta.
 Local contingents paraded the streets, and locally produced kawayan (bamboo) products were on display.
 Kawayan Festival has been part of the fiesta celebration in honor of Saint Francis Xavier since then.

 There is also a plan to develop Alegria as the "Organic Vegetable Basket" in Cebu and in the Visayas region by its mayor, Verna Magallon.

+Education

+The public schools in the town of Alegria are administered by one school district under the Schools Division of Cebu Province.